dbhat/VirtualCL/Assignments/data-center/datacenter-wiki.md

 *  Overall, students will learn any-casting, how the packet destination is modified for routing, different algorithms for load balancing
 *  Assignments will be run through LabWiki and students can visualize the working through graphs and debug using the logs.

-## Preparation for Routing Assignment

-To learn about learning-switch, check out this link: [https://www.opennetworking.org/images/stories/downloads/sdn-resources/white-papers/wp-sdn-newnorm.pdf](https://www.opennetworking.org/images/stories/downloads/sdn-resources/white-papers/wp-sdn-newnorm.pdf).

-To learn about the trema controller, check out this link:[http://trema.github.io/trema/](http://trema.github.io/trema/).

-Also you should understand the topology you will be utilizing for this tutorial.
-It can be found [here] (http://emmy9.casa.umass.edu/Eswer/learning-switch/topology.png).

 ## Preparation for utilizing Geni Environment

 Make sure that before starting you have setup the correct topology and have the proper setup of SSH keys.
 The following videos will walk you through these steps.